-- a.
+a.
 Wa-kan Rōeishū Zenyakuchū (A Complete Anthology of Japanese and Chinese Poems to Sing) was originally compiled and annotated by Fujiwara Kinto, a Japanese poet and court bureaucrat, of the Heian period likely in the 1st century.
-It was later translated and annotated in the 20th century by Japanese classic literature scholar Kawaguchi Hisao. - Kawaguchi, Hisao.
+It was later translated and annotated in the 20th century by Japanese classic literature scholar Kawaguchi Hisao.

+Kawaguchi, Hisao.
 Wa-kan Rōeishū Zenyakuchū 和漢朗詠集全訳注.
-Tōkyō: Kōdansha, 1982. - b.
+Tōkyō: Kōdansha, 1982.

+b.
 Ancient Chinese poems impact Japanese literature and culture studies.
 UCI Japanese literature Professor Susan Klein quotes Bo Juyi, the most influential ancient Chinese poet in Japan, to show the relationship between humans and Buddha in the view of the poet in his late years.
-The quote from Bo Juyi, translated in English by Susan Klein on page 181 of her book chapter "Wild words and syncretic deities...", is from the original Kanji (Chinese) texts in Wa-kan Rōeishū Zenyakuchū on page 440.

 Klein, Susan.
-Chapter "Wild words and syncretic deities: kyogen kigo and honji suijaku in medieval literary allegories."
-Edited by Mark Teeuwen and Fabio Rambelli.
-Buddhas and Kami in Japan: Honji Suijaku as a Combinatory Paradigm.
+"Wild words and syncretic deities: kyogen kigo and honji suijaku in medieval literary allegories".

+Mark Teeuwen and Fabio Rambelli (eds.).
+Buddhas and kami in Japan: honji suijaku as a combinatory paradigm.
 New York: RoutledgeCurzon.
 2003.
 Page 181.